Do I need to import all of my transactions?

 It is crucial to add ALL of your crypto transactions from the very beginning if you want Divly to calculate your taxes correctly.

-Divly needs access to your first transactions in order to calculate the correct cost basis (which is required to determine your gains and losses in most countries).
+Divly needs access to your first transactions in order to calculate the correct cost basis (your acquisition cost).
 The cost basis is calculated using the purchase price for every crypto.

 Even if you are only declaring taxes for the most recent year, you still need to include transactions from all prior tax years!

 For example, Sam Brokeman purchased 1 ETH for $40 in 2019.
 He then sold 1 ETH for $100 in 2022.